CharlesTaylor7/socket-io-client/README.md

 - open any terminal.
 Run `yarn watch:server`.
 - open another terminal.
 Run `yarn watch:js`.

-Congrats, you should have build all the sources and have a server running at localhost:8000.
+Congrats, you should have built all the sources and have a server running at localhost:8000.

 ## To do